Search waiting | Matsusada Precision

 Function for Increasing Peak Power

 This function is supported for all of our piezo drivers.
 An output peak current that is approximately 3 times the rated current is possible.
 For uses where the repetition frequency is slow and the average power is low (such as for positioning), high-speed startup is possible even with a small driver.
 For example, even though PZJ-0.1Px3 is rated at 300 mA, a peak current of 900 mA is possible.
 If the average output current is 300 mA or less, it can be operated as a ±900 mA power supply.
 (See the figure below.)
-With this model, an output of 100 V allows a 1-µF piezo element to start up in 0.11 ms. For a repetition frequency when using pulse drive, operation of up to 1.5 kHz DC is possible on each of 3 channels.
+With this model, an output of 100 V allows a 1-µF piezo element to start up in 0.11 ms. For a repetition frequency when using a pulse drive, operation of up to 1.5 kHz DC is possible on each of the 3 channels.

 Function for Increasing Peak Power | Matsusada Precision